rjshap/AutoSharesAPI/web-api/introduction.md

 ### Have Questions?

-Our seasoned team of experts in brokerage operations and fintech are available to discuss your interest in connecting, integrating, and embedding functionality into your workflow using our API-based technology.
+Our seasoned team of experts in brokerage operations and fintech are available to discuss your interest in connecting, integrating, and embedding functionality using our API-based technology.

 If you have any questions or need support, please don't hesitate to contact us at https://autoshares.com/support.